VioletHarmon2002/MyFirstRobot/.gitlab/issue_templates/Issue - Design.md

 - [ ] Used sources are referenced where used.

 ## Quality
-- [ ] Work is commit on the git via a merge request.
+- [ ] Work is committed to git via a merge request.
 - [ ] Work is peer reviewed.

+## Specific
+- [ ] Work is linted and throws no errors.
+- [ ] Work follows coding conventions stated in the knowledge base.
 - [ ] Work follows the AUAS/HvA HouseStyle, stated in the knowledge base
+- [ ] Responsiveness is checked in Chrome Devtools or a similiar tool.